HKBU-HPML/IRS/README.md

 brightness|over-exposure(>1300), darkness(>1700)
 light behavior|bloom(>1700), lens flare(>1700), glass transmission(>3600), mirror reflection(>3600)

 We give some sample of different indoor scene characteristics as follows.
+The parameters of the virtual stereo camera in UE4 are as follows:

+Baseline: 0.1 meter
+Focal Length: 480 for both the x-axis and y-axis.

 |<img src="/imgs/home.png" width="100%" > | <img src="/imgs/office.png" width="100%">  | <img src="/imgs/restaurant.png" width="100%" >|
 |:--:|:--:|:--:|